- Best termite treatment company

 Come springtime, sugar ants will begin to invade homes in search of food and water.
-Though sugar ants aren’t dangerous to humans, they’re rather annoying pests that can be difficult to control.
+Though these ants aren’t dangerous to humans, they’re rather annoying pests that can be difficult to control.
 Here’s everything you need to know about getting rid of sugar ants—from which natural remedies and chemical solutions are best to prevention methods that keep these ants from coming back.

 Sugar ants, or banded sugar ants, are small black ants native to Australia and exclusive to that part of the world.
 When we think of the term sugar ants, we’re probably thinking of pavement ants or pharaoh ants—both common household ants.
 Pavement ants are black or reddish brown with pale legs while pharaoh ants are yellow or light brown.

 These ants are attracted to sweets and all varieties of sugary foods and scraps.
-Sugar ants also eat fats, proteins (obtained from eating other insects), and plant pollen.
+They also eat fats, proteins (obtained from eating other insects), and plant pollen.
 Once they find a food source, they’ll haul food back to their nest for the rest of the colony.

 Most sugar ants come from outside your home.
 They have about four to five times more odor receptors than other insects, and can smell food and follow scent trails through cracks, crevices, vents, and other openings in your home and foundation.
 Only one ant needs to find an entry point.
 Once an ant finds a food or water supply, it lays a pheromone trail—a basic scent trail—for other ants to follow.